 Systematic and rigorous inquiry allows us to discover the fundamental mechanisms and causes of disease and disparities.
-We then translate that knowledge to develop, evaluate, and disseminate treatment and prevention strategies and inform public health practice.
+At our Office of Research (research@BSPH), we translate that knowledge to develop, evaluate, and disseminate treatment and prevention strategies and inform public health practice.
 Research along this entire spectrum represents a fundamental mission of the Johns Hopkins Bloomberg School of Public Health.

-From laboratories in the Wolfe Street building in Baltimore to maternity wards in densely packed neighborhoods in urban Bangladesh to field studies in rural Botswana, Bloomberg School faculty lead research that directly addresses the most critical public health issues worldwide.
+From laboratories at Baltimore’s Wolfe Street building, to Bangladesh maternity wards in densely packed neighborhoods, to field studies in rural Botswana, Bloomberg School faculty lead research that directly addresses the most critical public health issues worldwide.
 Research spans from molecules to societies and relies on methodologies as diverse as bench science and epidemiology.
 That research is translated into impact, from discovering ways to eliminate malaria, increase healthy behavior, reduce the toll of chronic disease, improve the health of mothers and infants, or change the biology of aging.

 Introducing the research@BSPH Ecosystem